-The DPD is also positively prepared as it is based on employment and retail surveys plus discussions with businesses.
+DPD is based on employment and retail surveys plus discussions with businesses.
 Furness Enterprise every quarter appraises SLDC and other Board members with the developments and prospects it is working on which taken in conjunction with SLDC's own consultations with businesses gives it a comprehensive picture of development needs and opportunities.